Membership & Donor Resources

 Meet Your Orchestra

-When you make a membership gift ($100 or more) to The Philadelphia Orchestra, you receive member benefits designed to deepen your personal Orchestra experience.
+When you make a gift to The Philadelphia Orchestra, you receive member benefits designed to deepen your personal Orchestra experience.

 If you have questions about these events, or would like to RSVP, contact the Annual Fund office at 215.893.3151 or firstname.lastname@example.org.